 Every Accident is Unique

 The advice I have given in this post is only general and doesn’t necessarily apply to all cases.
 Every motor vehicle accident case is different.
 You should seek qualified legal counsel to help you decide what is the best course of action for your specific case.
-If you have questions about your case, contact the Persaud Law Office for a free consultation.
+If you have questions about your case, contact the Persaud Law Office.